 The best way to protect your car is to use a car cover, even inside your garage.
 Additionally, it protects from external elements like dirt, falling debris, and moisture.

 Moisture creeps into your garage when you least expect it.

-If you’ve got an older car with a lot of chrome or exposed metal parts, you know that they don’t handle moisture build-up well.
-Often, it leads to discoloration or rust.
+If you’ve got an older car with chrome or exposed metal parts, you know that they don’t handle moisture buildup well.

-Even if you seal your garage to try to keep moisture out, it’s tough to figure out everywhere that moisture gathers.
-It’s worse if you live near the coast, or in an area that salts their roads after a snowstorm.
+Even if you seal your garage to keep moisture out, it’s tough to figure out where moisture gathers.
+It’s worse if you live near the coast or in an area that salts roads after a snowstorm.

 Car Covers Protect Against Scratches

 Your garage is a busy place.
 If you have kids with toys or even a cat that likes to jump up on your car, it’s easy to scratch up your paint.